kensho-technologies/graphql-compiler/docs/source/index.rst

    Furthermore, by using schema information from the target database, the compiler is able to extensively validate queries, often more so than the DB-API, (e.g. :code:`pymssql`).

-..
-TODO: Create Schema Stitching section and add hyperlink.

 Designed for cross-database querying
-   Since the query language always has the same semantics regardless of the underlying database, we have been able to build a Schema Stitching system that allows for seamless cross-database querying.
+   Since the query language always has the same semantics regardless of the underlying database, we have been able to build a :doc:`Schema Stitching <advanced_features/schema_stitching>` system that allows for seamless cross-database querying.

 Getting Started
 ---------------